Rathore4u/engineer-ai-automation-ui/README.md

 4. Question 1 & 2 are fully attended.
 For question 3 - part 2 - Not reporting Failures looks like invalid question,
 As a quality Assurance person, i would never suggest to hide failures.
 Its doable via iTestListener by just adding @OnFailure do nothing, but due to short time given as well as this being against quality assurance aspects, i did not attend it.
+5. Since this is not a node JS project where its possible to manage drivers via NPM package and automatically download whole bunch which can be used per browser and OS, hence here i have added only "chromedriver" for OSX, for any other operating system or browser you need to add respective driver, such as for windows Chome one need to add Chromedriver.exe to "resource/*" location
+6. Follow command line execution given below, as that's easiest to execute if you have jdk8 installed, maven & respective driver in given location of project
+7. Many aspects can be more generalized and optimized, but given just 1 hour for this problem, i did what i could.

 # About Test Automation Framework